efstone/dotfiles/escape.md

 This is just a markdown test file, yo.
-And this right here is a boldface asterisk: *\**
+And this right here is a series of asterisks in boldface and not: *\**\*